xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ If you hold 4 or more Phoenix Ape NFTs
+## ♦️ Scenario 2: If you hold 4 or more Phoenix Ape NFTs

   - If you own or rent 4 Phoenix Ape NFTs, burning batches becomes even more rewarding.
 Your wallet will receive a daily bonus of 1,000 batches.
 This effectively replaces the default 100 daily bonus batches reserved for each of your NFT IDs.
 In short, if you hold 4 or more NFTs in your wallet, your total daily bonus will be capped at 1,000 batches for that wallet.
 When you choose to burn a batch amount that is less than your current daily bonus, the protocol will double your batch count by using an equivalent amount.